eleda77/eleda77.github.io/docs/vocab_list.md

 **popple** - (of water) flow in a tumbling or rippling way; a rolling or rippling of water

+**porpentine** - archaic term for porcupine

+**porringer** - a small bowl, typically with a handle, used for soup, stew, or similar dishes

 **portative** - of or having the power of carrying; portable

+**portmanteau** - a large trunk or suitcase, typically made of stiff leather and opening into two equal parts

 **post-prandial** - during or relating to the period after dinner or lunch

 **postern** - a back or side entrance

 **postillion** - a person who rides the leading left-hand horse of a team or pair drawing a coach or carriage, especially when there is no coachman

+**potation** - a drink; the action of drinking alcohol; a drinking bout

+**potty** - eccentric, irrational, or having slightly impaired intellectual functioning; extremely enthusiastic about or fond of someone or something

 **prebendary** - an honorary canon; a canon of a cathedral or collegiate church whose income originally came from a prebend